cantino/grab_bag/README.markdown

 ## Classes

+### GrabBag::Config

-* `GrabBag::Config` - a configuration DSL that makes it easy to pass multiple blocks to a method
+A configuration DSL that makes it easy to pass multiple blocks to a method.

 Instead of this: